How to Train a Machine Learning Model: A 2024 Step-by-Step Guide

 - Standardization (Z-score normalization): Scales values to have a mean of 0 and a standard deviation of 1. `StandardScaler` in Scikit-learn.

-- RobustScaler: Similar to StandardScaler, but uses the median and interquartile range, making it more robust to outliers.
+- RobustScaler: Similar to StandardScaler, but uses the median and interquartile range, making it more to outliers.

 - Encoding Categorical Variables: Machine learning algorithms typically require numerical input.
 Convert categorical features (e.g., “color,” “city”) into numerical representations: